 China: Tradition and the Art of Living - The program will highlight the creativity, heritage, and masterful skill of China as a country reflecting its regional, occupational, and religious distinctions.
 The China program will feature seasonal festival traditions, emphasize the exuberance of public life, share the meaning and preparation of Chinese foodways, engage visitors in craft and performance workshops, and highlight the country’s cultural diversity.
 The festival will present contemporary artists in some of the region’s oldest traditions—from kite-making to calligraphy, martial arts to Mongolian long song.

-Kenya at the Smithsonian - The program will present the ways in which the people of Kenya are balancing protection of their valued cultural and natural heritage with the challenges and opportunities for change in the twenty-first century.
+Kenya: Mambo Poa! - The program will present the ways in which the people of Kenya are balancing protection of their valued cultural and natural heritage with the challenges and opportunities for change in the twenty-first century.
 Festival visitors will be able to interact with craftspeople who work with everything from clay to soapstone to recycled materials, learn about important fossil discoveries by taking part in a model dig site from the Great Rift Valley, run with Kenya’s Olympic athletes, dance to both traditional and contemporary music from many regions of the country, discover how Kenyans live among and work with some of the most magnificent wildlife on the continent, and experience Kenyan life in the United States.

 Photos of the Smithsonian Folklife Festivals

 2013 Festival - Themes: Hungarian Heritage: Roots to Revival, One World, Many Voices: Endangered Languages and Cultural Heritage, and Will to Adorn: African American Identity and the Aesthetics of Dress.2012 Festival - Themes: Campus and Community; Citified: Arts and Creativity East of the Anacostia River and Creativity and Crisis: Unfolding The AIDS Memorial Quilt.